psewdon1m/ComfyUI_Docker_Launcher/README.md

 # Comfy UI Docker Launcher

-**Created by psewdon1m for the community!**

 ## Overview
 The **Comfy UI Docker Launcher** project is designed to simplify the process of running custom **Comfy UI** workflows via **Docker**.
 With this project, you can easily create isolated **Comfy UI** environments that include all your required versions of nodes, plugins, and libraries—without having to rebuild the original repository each time.

-This solution also automates the installation of key dependencies such as **Docker, WSL, Ubuntu, and NVIDIA Toolkit**, making it ideal for users with a fresh system who may not have any prior experience with these tools.
+This solution also automates the installation of key dependencies such as **WSL, Ubuntu, and NVIDIA Toolkit**, making it ideal for users with a fresh system who may not have any prior experience with these tools.

 ## Features